-You first need to install the Audio driver from Roland on your computer and select this in Ableton Live preferences as an output.
+You first need to install the Audio driver from Roland on your computer.
+Afterward that you can select the TM-6 Pro as an external audio output in Ableton Live preferences.
 You then need to activate the outputs and you could name those as well.

 One example for a set-up with Ableton Live

 Of course set ups will vary but let me give you an example on how this could look like:

 Let’s say you are playing with a band where you are running backing tracks / multi-tracks in Ableton Live.
 You have 2 tracks e.g. background vocal harmonies and a track with pads and keys sounds.
 You want a seperate count-in and guide track in Ableton Live which will be send to the other musicians as well and another click-track.
 Plus you got some electronic drum sounds you want to be triggered via the TM-6 PRO.
 This could be some clap when hitting your acoustic snare and having a trigger attached to the snare.

 Depending on the gigs and venues you perform at you want to send out all those different audio signals seperate to the front of house sound engineer as he/she can then mix those signals and apply the volume and EQing accordingly and they can be routed back and adjusted for monitoring.

 So a set up with the Roland TM-6 PRO in Ableton Live could look like this:

 Of course you first need to set up your TM-6 Pro as an external sound card in Ableton Live, install the audio driver, activate and name the outputs of your TM-6 pro in Ableton Lives prefs.
 If you need any help with that, you can book an online session with me.